SonicDMG/openrag-langflow-app/README.md

 ## Python CLI Application

-A lightweight terminal chat interface for interacting with Langflow flows using the OpenAI Python SDK as the client transport.
+A lightweight terminal chat interface for interacting with OpenRAG using the official OpenRAG Python SDK.
 It supports live streaming of model output, rich Markdown rendering (including clickable links) via the Rich library, and maintains conversation continuity across turns.

 ### Features

 - **Streaming responses**: see tokens as they arrive for a responsive chat experience
 - **Rich Markdown output**: headings, code blocks, and clickable links via the Rich library (on supported terminals)
 - **Conversation continuity**: preserves conversation context across turns
-- **Simple setup**: point the app at your Langflow server and provide an API key
+- **Simple setup**: point the app at your OpenRAG server and provide an API key
+- **Modular utilities**: comprehensive openrag_utils package for all OpenRAG SDK endpoints

 ### Prerequisites

 - Python 3.13 or newer
-- A running Langflow server you can reach from this machine
+- A running OpenRAG server (default: http://localhost:3000)
-- A Langflow API key with access to your flow(s)
+- An OpenRAG API key

 ### Installation